denten-books/plain-text/main.md

 material.
 In this chapter, I would like to take one step further off of the page.
 My interests lie in books and documents as literal devices.
 When asked in the context of book history, the question of surface gains an instrumental dimension.
-Physical affordances of a liquid crystal display and magnetic storage differ drastically from those of goat skins or parchment.
+Physical affordances of liquid crystal displays and magnetic storage differ drastically from those of goat skins or parchment.
 Yet surface representation maintains the illusion of self-similarity.
 I am concerned here with the particularities of that illusion.
 A poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but